(A very similar version of the article that originally appeared here was re-posted on November 22, 2011 with different photos.)

 At one time there were two distinct species of cattails, the Common or Broad-leaved Cattail (Typha latifolia) and the Narrow-leaved Cattail (Typha angustifolia), but now some cattails are hybrids of these two.
 This is particularly true in the Finger Lakes region where the dominant form, called the "blue cattail," has intermediate-width leaves.

 What’s your opinion of cattail marshes?
-Contact me at northeastnaturalist@yahoo.com If you visit the Montezuma Audubon Center just north of Savannah, NY (in southeastern Wayne County), walk to the small education ponds just south of the building, or hike to the western impoundments and investigate the plants and animals growing in the cattail marshes around the perimeters.
-If you're particularly interested in wetland birds, check out the new website for the Montezuma Birding Trail.
+Contact me at northeastnaturalist@yahoo.com If you visit the Montezuma Audubon Center just north of Savannah, NY (in southeastern Wayne County), walk to the small education ponds south of the building, or hike to the western impoundments and investigate the plants and animals growing in the cattail marshes around the perimeters.
+If you're particularly interested in wetland birds, check out the Eaton Birding Society facebook group or the old website for the Montezuma Birding Trail.